-What Do the Old West's Holsters Look Like?
-They're All Wyeths
+The Old West's Holsters Were All Wyeths

 - Red Nichols the Holstorian